JamesLaverack/scoreboard/README.md

 # Environment Variables

 * `DATABASE_URL` specifies the database. e.g. "postgres://username:password@host/database"
-* `LEADERBOARD_GAME_THREASHOLD` specifies the number of games a player must have played to be ranked.
+* `LEADERBOARD_SCORE_THREASHOLD` specifies the number of times a player must have played to be ranked.
 Unranked players do not contribute to opponent's win percentage calcualtions.
 This must be an integer value.
 * `OPPONENTS_WIN_PERCENTAGE_WEIGHT` specifies the weighting of the opponent's win percentage along with that players.
 This must be a floating point value between 0.0 and 1.0 inclusive.